 If you’ve been reading a while you may remember me talking about gardening in the past.
+And I’m happy to announce that I finally found a place for the teak garden furniture I was talking about.
+It would do no justice to my readers if I didn’t tell me where I bought the teak furniture from.
 That said, I am definitely a beginner.
 I’ve also never done this alone!
 But something got into me this year.
 I did try, a tiny bit, to do some things last year.
 Here’s the one bed I actually mulched and the new lavender plants I put in on the side of the house:

 Since then I have removed most of the cannas because they’re orange and who in the world puts orange flowers right next to that shade of pink?
 Not me.
 I also learned how to prune rose bushes and this year they’re beautiful.
 But aside from this one victory, for the most part I let the gardening go.
 And I deeply regret that because now I’m going to show you a very sad set of before and after photos.

 I’ll start with the back corner.
 This area had SO much potential.
 I envisioned this as my veggie garden, full of all kinds of good things.

 Turns out the trees had other plans.
 They’ve been pruned since I took this photo but that area is still part/full shade at best which is not the way to grow veggies.
 I’m wondering if the people who put the area in had a playset or something there?